indexeddbshim/IndexedDBShim/README.md

 All Mocha-based browser tests should pass except for one test having a [problem in Firefox](https://github.com/axemclion/IndexedDBShim/issues/250).

-#### Headless browser unit testing
+#### Automated browser unit testing

 Follow all of the steps above to build the project, then run `npm test` or `npm run sauce-qunit` (or `npm run phantom-qunit` or `grunt phantom-qunit` to avoid using Saucelabs when you have credentials set up as environmental variables) to run the unit tests.

-The tests are run in [PhantomJS](http://phantomjs.org/), which is a headless WebKit browser.
+Note that when not running Saucelabs, the tests are run in [PhantomJS](http://phantomjs.org/), which is a headless WebKit browser.

+The older PhantomJS version has problems with two tests, however:
+`index.openCursor(range)` and
-Note that when not running Saucelabs, the older PhantomJS version has problems with two tests: `index.openCursor(range)` and `IDBObjectStore.openKeyCursor` due apparently to a bug with the browser used in the older PhantomJS implementation (but the tests themselves report as having such problems).
+`IDBObjectStore.openKeyCursor` due apparently to a bug with the WebKit browser used in the older PhantomJS implementation (but the tests themselves report as having such problems).

 #### Manual browser testing